About

 As is all too common in motorsport, I struggled with budgetary constraints, and after a couple of years in and out of Indy Lights and European F3000, I decided to focus on developing race cars and coaching drivers.

 Needless to say, our reach is growing quickly and we’re having fun doing it.
-Racing cars will always be my love, but producing video content that connects with audiences so well comes in a very close second.
+Racing cars will always be my love, but producing video content that connects with audiences and works for our advertisers so well comes in a very close second.

 Best regards,